Polish lawmakers seek consensus on judicial reform to unblock EU cash | Law-Order

 Szynkowski vel Sek said the European Commission had accepted these proposals.
 However, Laurent Pech, a law professor and Dean of UCD Sutherland School of Law in Dublin, labelled the Polish proposals "a joke".

 "We will create a new Disciplinary Chamber 3.0 while leaving unaddressed all systemic issues, including the presence of... fake judges in SAC (Supreme Administrative Court) who cannot lawfully adjudicate," he wrote on Twitter.
-The measures could also face opposition from the ultra-conservative United Poland party, a junior member in the ruling coalition which has been implacably opposed to compromises with Brussels as it believes that will undermine Poland's sovereignty.
+The measures could also face opposition from United Poland party, which has been implacably opposed to compromises with Brussels as it believes that will undermine Poland's sovereignty.

 United Poland lawmaker Marcin Warchol said on Wednesday the party needed to familiarise itself with the draft amendments before making a decision, but that the issue was "difficult".
-Rafal Bochenek, the spokesperson of the biggest party in government, Law and Justice (PiS) said it wanted the amendments to be adopted quickly and that they could be finally adopted at the beginning of next year.
+If United Poland opposes the amendments, the government will need opposition support.

+"We will work on the bill," said opposition lawmaker Borys Budka after a meeting with Prime Minister Mateusz Morawiecki.
+"Its final shape will determine whether it will find support from our group."
+He said a first reading of the bill could take place on Thursday and it could possibly be voted on next week.

 On Tuesday Hungary, which was in conflict with the EU over the rule of law, reached a last-minute deal with Brussels to secure billions in funding next year, which will help it avert a severe hit to its currency and bonds. ($1 = 0.9409 euros)